Dunes move, right? To stabilize dunes one plants what? Grass.

 We tried to mow the pasture high for 2 years, it made whole whooping 1/4 inch or 2.5-3mm ground cover..
 Yeah...

-But there was a chunk I left not moved, covered with weed cheat grass (aka brown top), annual grass that reseeds itself at crazy rate, a weed... that one I left so up wind dry lot does not bring me goat heads wee and other weeds. and it held them.
+But there was a chunk I left not moved, covered with weed cheat grass (aka brown top), annual grass that reseeds itself at crazy rate, a weed... that one I left so up wind dry lot does not bring me goat heads wee and other weeds.
+And it held them.
+And neighbors grazing animals did help a lot to manage the weeds and the wed=eds seeds as the result.

-So that soil did have a lot of armor, built 2 inches of organic material and did give habitat to field mice an rabbits.
+So that soil did have a lot of armor, still it has built 2 inches of organic material and did give habitat to field mice an rabbits (aka kept them away from the house and eating my plants).
 Also soil there was a lot better.
-Soil temperature as lower...
+Soil temperature was lower...

-I got a hold of more wood chips, they are similar carbon, if I get green trees chopped even better, so I got a gold of that and applied that on the ground 2-3 inches thick. at places thicker, I added where I could more.
+I got a hold of more wood chips, they are similar carbon, if I get green trees chopped even better, so I got a hold of that and applied that on the ground 2-3 inches thick.
+At some places even thicker, I added where I could more.

 What I observe is that in new orchard wood chips level soil temperatures, my trees are sleeping even if it's unusually warm winter, and some bushes with less cover on the ground I have budding and confused because we get -15C and snow in May... budding berry bushes in January in climate like that means one thing... no berries.

-Armored soil turn out to perform better.
+Armored soil ...it turn out it does perform better.
 Can not grow armor, HOA wants to mow, so can not leave field of dry grass.
-Can bushhog it, but still erodes.
+Can bushhog it, but still it erodes.

 What I can do is cover with free delivered wood chips.
 Lots of them.
 And they do not fly that much.